emu-russia/pureikyubu/Docs/HW/DiskInterface.md

 ## Overview

-DI is used to control Disk Drive Uint (DDU).
+DI is used to control Disk Drive Unit (DDU).
 From the application side, you can interact in two ways:
 - Immediate commands
 - Via DI DMA